terrier-org/pyterrier/docs/experiments.rst

 In this example, both plans identify ``bm25 % 100`` as a shared prefix.
 However, ``plan="tree"`` can additionally identify the shared ``monoT5`` subsequence and reuse it across branches, reducing redundant computation relative to ``plan="linear"``.
 The following progress visualization illustrates the execution of the above experiment under ``plan="tree"``.
 Each transformer is represented as a node in the tree, with color indicating its execution status: red for not yet executed, yellow for currently executing, and green for completed.
 This visualisation is shown unless ``verbose=False`` is set.

 .. figure:: /_static/tree.gif
-   :alt: Progress visualization of the execution of the above experiment under ``plan="tree"``.
+   :alt: Progress visualisation of the execution of the above experiment under ``plan="tree"``.
    :width: 90%
    :align: center

-   Progress visualization of the execution of the above experiment under ``plan="tree"``.
+   Progress visualisation of the execution of the above experiment under ``plan="tree"``.